Stay up to date

 - Make sure you have a corporate policy in place that defines the use of IT systems

-- Conduct a network vulnerability assessment regularly and fix any identified issues as soon as possible
+- Conduct a network vulnerability assessment or regular vulnerability scanning and fix any identified issues as soon as possible

 Unauthorised devices could be employees personal computers, mobile phones or smart devices (Raspberry Pi).
 One of the gifts of advanced technology that we have today is smart devices and smartphones.
 These mobile devices are so powerful they can do almost the same tasks as computers in routine corporate lives.
 As a result, they carry the same network security risks as computing devices such as laptops and workstations.
 They have the potential to escape standard procedures used to prevent data leaks.
 For instance, while you can block the cameras of the workstations/laptops in your organisation, you cannot easily stop your staff from taking pictures with their phones.
 Although such provisions (MDM) are possible, they aren’t without investments of tools and skill-sets in terms of resources.